GGC-DSA/bus-transit-prediction/Nginxtutorial.md

 Nginx HTTP (v6)            ALLOW       Anywhere (v6)
 ```
      If you do not see the above you need to run `sudo ufw enable` then check again to see if the ufw firewall is active.
+     IMPORTANT (Make sure you limit ssh to only specifically your IP address as this is a vulnerability)
+       This can be done through the AWS console with the "myIP" option, or locally through your network and or ufw firewall settings.

 4. Run `systemctl status nginx` (you may need to install the systemctl utility `
 sudo apt-get install -y systemd` with that)